RESPONSIVE WEB | vISUAL DESIGN

 The new design reflects the caring and community-driven spirit of the organization, with the goal of raising awareness, building trust, and inceasing support for essential programs that support women and children in vulnerable situations.

-This North Vancouver thrift shop, run by the North Shore Crisis Services Society, funds programs for safe housing, counselling, and outreach services.
-Their clothing program distributes items to those in needs, making direct impact in the community
+This North Vancouver thrift shop, run by the NSCSS, funds programs for safe housing, counselling, and outreach services.
+Their programs directly help vulnerable members in the community.

 The new design reflects the caring and community-driven spirit of the organization, with the goal of raising awareness, building trust, and inceasing support for essential programs that support women and children in vulnerable situations.